heyimalex/s3tup/README.md

 lifecycle | | The lifecycle configuration of the bucket.
 Valid values: Either a string xml lifecycle configuration (detailed on [this](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTlifecycle.html) page) or `None` which will delete the lifecycle configuration for this bucket all together. key_config | | Takes a list of key configuration dicts and applies them to all of the applicable keys in the bucket.
 See section Key Configuration for details. rsync | | Takes an rsync configuration dict and "rsyncs" a folder with the bucket.
-See section Rsync Configuration for details.
+See section Rsync Configuration for details. redirects | [] | Takes a list of [key, redirect location] pairs and will create a zero byte object at `key` that redirects to whatever redirect location you specify.

 #### Key Configuration